 - Add in all snow skin ingredients, mix until smooth.
 Sieve the mixture into a bowl. 过筛

-- Mix the cooked dough with chopsticks while still hot. (it makes easier to handle than with spatula).
+- Mix the cooked dough with chopsticks or spatula while still hot.
 After the dough has slightly cooled down, wrap it with clingy film and keep refrigerated for 2 hours, or until fully cooled.

 Step 3 Assemble